honestica/honestica-express-starter/README.md

   "port": 3001, // port of the app
   "logs": {
-    "console": true, // display logs to the console "file": false // write logs to a file (Boolean or absolute path) },
+    "console": true, // display logs to the console "file": false // write logs to a file (Boolean or absolute path), "logstash": false // if logstash format should be used },
   "healthCheck": false // boolean or file where the healthcheck file is present (containing IN when service is UP) }